allenai/ai2thor/README.md

 ## Actions

 We currently provide the following API controlled actions.
 New actions such as turning on faucet or slicing a loaf of bread can be easily added to the API.
+Actions are defined in ```unity/Assets/Scripts/DiscreteRemoteFPSAgentController.cs```.

 #### MoveAhead
 Move ahead in the amount of the grid size